SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Model selection methods for sequence of random objects driven by context tree models

-Given some training data $(X_n,Y_n)_n$ and, under the assumption that it was generated by sequences of random objects driven by context tree models, the problem of interest is to estimate the parameters $\tau$ and $q$ which characterize such a process.
-Estimates for $q$ will be addressed only in the finite case.
+Given some training data $(X_n,Y_n)_n$ and, under the assumption that it was generated by a sequence of random objects driven by context tree models, the statistical problem of interest is to estimate the parameters $\tau$ and $q$ characterizing the response sequence.

+To formulate the model selection methods we consider two scenarios.
+A first scenario in which the responses $Y_n$ belong to a finite set and a second scenario in which $Y_n$ takes values in a functional space.
+Hereafter we will refer to these two scenarios as \textit{categorical} and \textit{functional} case, respectively.